the-mikedavis/physicalcomputing/hw/midterm/README.md

 Check out [this project](http://hex-machina.com/hw/mindbullets), where a maker used a MindWave to control a NERF gun.

+For basic testing and control, I intend to hook up a motor or two to some potentiometers and buttons to show what kind of precision I have in the control.

 ## Buliding it

 Building the arm will require some intermediate wiring skills, mostly involving